 - Demonstrates full compliance by connecting legal to technical requirements through combination of Code of Conduct and CSA STAR Level 1 and 2

 - Reduces time needed for internal legal review

 - Highlights topics and contracting terms for internal discussion and external negotiation to make informed decisions

 - Provides enterprise legal teams with established framework for GDPR compliance when contracting for cloud services

-"I think [the PLA Outline] is a very helpful document, both for potential customers of CSPs and for CSPs themselves."
+"I think [the CSA Code of Conduct for GDPR Compliance Outline] is a very helpful document, both for potential customers of CSPs and for CSPs themselves."